 Treating the spirit in holistic rehab does not necessarily involve any kind of religious component.
 For some, this may be the approach they take, typically those with firm existing beliefs.
 For others, simply acknowledging the existence of the spirit is enough without entering the realm of religion.

 Rehab doesn’t need to be purely functional and boring.
 With the right holistic therapy program – especially when it’s based in Southern California – you can powerfully connect with nature through hiking, rock climbing, or surfing.
 You’ll find all these components and more as part of our experiential adventure rehab therapy program here at Renaissance Recovery Center.

 Taking part in outdoor activities that stretch you and take you outside your comfort zone can help instill in you the skills needed to overcome the rigors of recovery without relapsing.
 You’ll sharpen your ability to build relationships, and you’ll learn how to work more effectively as part of a team.

-Often, you’ll encounter hobbies or activities you can use to relieve stress and to occupy yourself with when you leave rehab.
-If you have found active addiction has plundered your happiness and robbed you of experiences, engaging with a holistic treatment program can do more than set you going on the road to recovery.
+Often, you’ll encounter hobbies or activities you can use to relieve stress and to occupy yourself with when you leave rehab and start reintegrating with daily living.
+If you found that active addiction has plundered your happiness and robbed you of experiences, engaging with a holistic treatment program can do more than set you going on the road to recovery.
 You may also find this form of treatment reignites your love for life, too, showing you how it’s perfectly possible to have fun and regulate your emotions substance-free.

 Call and ask the facility directly or call your own provider to determine if your insurance covers the treatment.